BlueWhiteIllustrated - Nitt Clips: Watch James Franklin's postgame press conference

 Get a free 30-day trial to Blue-White Illustrated with promo code BWI30

-What did James Franklin have to say following Penn State's loss to Minnesota?
-Watch the postgame press conference, here!
+What did James Franklin have to say following Penn State's 34-27 win over Indiana?
+Watch his complete postgame press conference.

 • Talk about this article inside The Lions Den